Report a drug dealer

 What to do

 If you find or suspect a drug lab, get out and call the police.

 The ingredients used in drug labs are highly toxic, flammable and dangerous.
 Drug labs explode, ignite and release harmful gases that can cause serious health problems and be life threatening.

-Never touch the items you see or enter the property.
-If you’re already inside or near a drug lab, leave immediately and contact police.
+Never enter the property or touch the items you.
+If you’re already inside or near a drug lab, leave immediately and contact the police.

 How to identify a drug lab

 - suspicious items, including improvised heating and cooling mechanisms

 - used materials surrounding a property, including cold and flu medicine packets, empty pseudoephedrine blister strips, gas cylinders or butane fuel cans, stained coffee filters, pH testers or test strips, water pumps